36 Drought-tolerant Plants with Names and Pictures

 Aloe Plants are popular, succulent plants which come in all shapes and sizes.
 There are numerous species of Aloes but only a few are grown in the home.

-Aloe Plants grow best in bright light with 4-6 hours of direct sunlight, average warmth away from drafts and moderately moist, rich, succulents soil.
-Learn how to grow and care for Aloe Plants.
+Aloe Plants grow best in bright light with 6-8 hours of sunlight, warmth of 16-280C, humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soil coupled with monthly feeding during the growing season.

-Echeveria Plants bear numerous offsets (pups) at the base of the plant which give the plants the name hen and chicks although this name may also refer to other genera like Sempervivum.
+All Echeveria Plants bear numerous offsets (pups) at the base of the plant which give the plants the name, 'hen and chicks', although this name may also refer to other genera like Sempervivum.

-Echeveria Plants thrive bright light with 4-6 hours of direct sunlight, average warmth and moderately moist, well-drained soil.
-Learn more on how to grow and care for Echeveria Plants.
+Echeveria harmsii thrives in bright light with 4-6 hours of sunlight, warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with fortnightly feeding in spring and summer.
+Learn more on how to grow and care for Red Echeveria.

 16. Thread Agave (Agave filifera)

-Agave filifera requires bright light with 6-8 hours of direct sunlight and moderately moist, well-drained soil that is rich in organic matter.
-Read more on how to grow and care for Thread Agave.
+Agave filifera requires bright light with 6-8 hours of direct sunlight, warmth of 21-320C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season in the first 2 years of growth.
+Learn how to grow and care for Thread Agave.

 17. Teddy Bear Vine (Cyanotis kewensis)